lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Inheritance.md

     - The thresholds involved for each kind of magic are very poorly researched and not at all understood.

-## Things not known to the researchers in world
+## Extended Authors Note - Things not known to the researchers in world

 There are in fact, though no-inworld scholar knows this, precise percentage based probabilities of inheritance per trait: